IKEA is launching a smart lighting range you can control with an app

 Move over Philips Hue – IKEA has just announced it’s launching a smart lighting collection in April that will offer the luxury of remote light dimming and scheduling at a tantalisingly affordable price.

 The range features energy-efficient white LED lightbulbs, light panels for walls and ceilings, and light doors that can be built into IKEA’s METOD kitchen.

-All of the lights can controlled either using an app on your phone or tablet, or IKEA’s nifty remote control device.
+All of the lights can be controlled either using an app on your phone or tablet, or IKEA’s nifty remote control device.
 There’s also a wireless motion sensor for ultimate hands-free lighting fun.

 As well as being able to switch lights on and off, and dim and schedule them remotely, you'll also get to dabble in some light customisation.
 Both the smart lightbulbs and the light doors and panels can transition between warm and cool white light at your command.